ValdryanIvandito/nfc-tag-attendance-app-nodejs/README.md

 # NFC Attendance System

-Traditional attendance systems often face operational challenges such as manual data entry errors, slow verification processes, and high operational costs.
-Many modern digital attendance solutions rely on biometric hardware, which typically requires significant upfront investment, specialized devices, and complex maintenance making them less accessible for small businesses and startups.
+Many small companies and startups face challenges when implementing digital attendance systems because most available solutions rely on expensive biometric hardware such as fingerprint or iris scanners, which require high upfront costs and complex maintenance making them less accessible for small businesses and startups.

 The NFC Attendance System was designed as a **cost-effective and